 The Australian Consulate-General in Hong Kong represents the Australian Government in Hong Kong and Macau and provides a range of diplomatic and government services to advance Australia’s interests.

 These services include promoting Australia's foreign policy and trade objectives, managing Australia's relationships with the Hong Kong Special Administrative Region Government and the Macau Special Administrative Region Government, and processing visas for those wishing to visit or migrate to Australia.

 For Australian residents and visitors in Hong Kong and Macau, the Consulate-General provides passport and notarial services, and consular assistance to Australians in need.

 Australian Consul-General to Hong Kong and Macau

-Elizabeth Ward has been Australia’s Consul-General to Hong Kong and Macau since October 2020.
+Gareth Williams has been Australia’s Consul-General in Hong Kong and Macau since November 2023.

 For services available in mainland China, visit: